CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ### Torpedos, Winter 2024

 According to the [Requirements Spec](REQUIREMENTS.md), the Nuggets game requires two standalone programs: a client and a server.
-Our design also includes x, y, z modules.
+Our design also includes player, grid, and gridpoint modules.
 We describe each program and module separately.
 We do not describe the `support` library nor the modules that enable features that go beyond the spec.
 We avoid repeating information that is provided in the requirements spec.

 ## Player

-> Teams of 3 students should delete this section.

 The *client* acts in one of two modes: